JorelAli/dotfiles/vim.md

 ### Moving the cursor to the middle of the page
 Sometimes, the cursor is not where you want it!
 Especially when writing markdown for example, sometimes you want the cursor in a specific location (not at the top/bottom of the page).
 Using `zz` moves the cursor to the middle (vertically) of the screen.

+### Yank current character
+`yl` is used to yank the current character.
+Technically, it yanks the character to the right